 - Words from a friend in about Birmingham…

 - Thought we should let you know that Center Point township has recently become a challenging city to own real estate for cashflow.
 Recently they passed an ordinance that a rental property has to be inspected every time a tenant turns over (in an effort to increase city revenue).
 During the inspection period, they will find obscure things to site as needing repair/replacement prior to renting out the property to a new tenant (example a hard-wired smoke alarm as opposed to a battery operated and an electric stove instead of a gas).
 We ended up spending close to $14K after the last tenant turnover and we are now looking at options of removing it from our portfolio.
 We received before pictures from the Property Management company after their walkthrough, and they mentioned a couple of low ticket items in their inspection to repair (nothing we were concerned about at the time).
 They did warn us in advance that the city has been extremely picky and $8-$10K repair/replacement requirements from Center Point have become the standard recently.

 - Trying to make nice to the county clerk because people are littering in the yard from the adjacent bus stop

 - Paying a $50 late bill for late taxes filled for Alabama…

 - Changing the deductible on your insurance for your property to $2500 because your lender is requiring you to do so.
 Only to find out that one of your other properties did not even have coverage because your insurance agent did not put through the order.
 I guess you should have followed that up… But that is their job.

 - Picking the color on the flooring when I’m going to sell the property soon after.

 - Too many tax returns for each state

-- Email me at Lane@SimplePassiveCashflow.com and I’ll add it here… it will make you feel better!
+- Do you have any PITA stories? me at Lane@SimplePassiveCashflow.com and I’ll add it here… it will make you feel better!